 Number of decimal places to display

 Controls the number of decimal places students see in the gradebook.
 The default value is 2 and the maximum value is 5.
-E.g., If places is set to zero, 88.75 would display as 88.

 NOTE: This option only changes how many decimals display; it does not control how many decimals the Grades tool rounds to when calculating grades.
 D2L does not do any rounding of final grades.